actions/delete-package-versions/README.md

   num-old-versions-to-delete:

   # The min number of latest versions to never delete.
-  # Defaults to 1.
+  # Defaults to 0.
   min-versions-to-keep:

   # The package versions to ignore exclude from deletion.
   # By default nothing is ignored"
   ignore-versions:

-  # If true it will delete all the pre-release versions upto 100 at once.
+  # If true it will delete only the pre-release versions.
+  # The number of pre-release versions to kep can be set by using `min-versions-to-keep` value with this.
   # Defaults to false.
   delete-only-pre-release-versions: